 So die-cutting refers to the shape/cut of your sticker.
 Not the material, how it's printed, or anything else!

 A die cut sticker looks like this:

 The short answer is anything!
-Die cut stickers can be made out of any material because the term 'die-cut' refers to how a sticker gets cut, rather than what the material it's made of.
+Die cut stickers can be made from any material because the term 'die-cut' refers to how a sticker gets cut rather than the material it's made of.

-You can choose your ideal material by browsing our options on our materials page.
+You can choose your ideal material by browsing our materials page (see the link in the menu above).
 The most common options are either paper-based or plastic-based materials.
 Let's have a look at those.

 Plastic die cut stickers are our most popular option.
-They are also often referred to a die cut vinyl stickers.
-They come in various colours including; white, clear, holographic, glitter, silver, and gold.
+They are also often referred to as die cut vinyl stickers.
+They come in various colors: white, clear, holographic, glitter, silver, and gold.